 Matthew joined Watsi on January 20th, 2014.
 5 other people also joined Watsi on that day!
-Matthew's most recent donation traveled 8,800 miles to support Solita, a 3-year-old girl from Cambodia, to fund a burn contracture release surgery on her fingers.
+Matthew's most recent donation traveled 8,800 miles to support Yam, a baker from Cambodia, to fund cataract surgery so she can keep working.

 Solita is a 3-year-old from Cambodia.
 She is the only child in her family.
 Her mother is a factory worker, while her father repairs motors.
 Solita likes to play with toys and watch cartoons on TV.
 Overall, Solita is in good health, but has some problems with her left hand.
 Two years ago, she was burned by fire on her left fingers.
 After the accident, her family took her to a provincial hospital, where she was treated with medicine and dressings for 10 days.
 Unfortunately, burn scar contractures have developed, tightening the skin around the finger.
 It is difficult for her to use her hand, and she cannot carry or hold anything.
 When Solita's family learned about our medical partner, Children's Surgical Centre (CSC), they traveled there hoping for treatment.
 On February 3rd, surgeons at CSC will perform a burn contracture release surgery to help her use her fingers easily again.
 Now, she needs help to fund this $477 procedure.
 Her parents shared, "We hope our daughter's fingers will be better and the procedure will improve her ability to do daily activities."